 I feel at this point I am prepared and just need to inventory every item I have and get rid of what I am not using.

 Accountability will help me greatly in that process.

 I Prefer 3 Words Vs. New Year's Resolutions

-The most common reasons participants fail their New Years' Resolutions are:
+The most common reasons we fail at our New Years' Resolutions are:

 - setting unrealistic goals

 - not keeping track of their progress